High-performance serving with Triton Inference Server

 export ENDPOINT_NAME=triton-single-endpt-`echo $RANDOM`

 3. Create a YAML configuration file for your endpoint.
 The following example configures the name and authentication mode of the endpoint.
-The one used in the following commands is located at /cli/endpoints/online/triton/single-model/create-managed-endpoint.yml in the azureml-examples repo you cloned earlier:
+The file used in the following commands is located at /cli/endpoints/online/triton/single-model/create-managed-endpoint.yml in the azureml-examples repo you cloned earlier:

 create-managed-endpoint.yaml